privacy-scaling-explorations/pse.dev/articles/zkml-bridging-aiml-and-web3-with-zero-knowledge-proofs.md

 ### ZKaggle: A Decentralized Bounty Platform for Machine Learning

-ZKaggle’s first version emerged as [a hackathon submission at ETHGlobal FVM Space Warp Hack](https://ethglobal.com/showcase/zkaggle-70g3b).
+ZKaggle's first version emerged as [a hackathon submission at ETHGlobal FVM Space Warp Hack](https://ethglobal.com/showcase/zkaggle-70g3b).
 The platform enabled decentralized computing by allowing users to share their processing power and monetize their proprietary machine learning models.
 With a browser-based frontend, bounty providers could upload their data to Filecoin and create computing tasks with associated rewards.
 Bounty hunters could browse available bounties, download data, and perform computations locally.
 Upon completion, they would submit a proof with hashed results on-chain for the bounty provider to review.
 Once approved, bounty hunters could claim their rewards by providing the pre-image of the hashed results.
 ZKPs were used to maintain a succinct proof of computation and enable bounty hunters to monetize private models with credibility.

 [ZKaggleV2](https://github.com/socathie/ZKaggleV2) presents an improved version with enhanced features and functionality.
 In this version, multiple files are aggregated into a single circuit, allowing for more efficient processing.
 The platform also verifies the accuracy of the computations and incorporates a secure method for transferring model weights from the bounty hunter to the bounty provider using elliptic curve Diffie-Hellman (ECDH) encryption.
-This added layer of security ensures that only authorized parties can access and utilize the model weights, further solidifying the platform’s commitment to privacy and data protection.
+This added layer of security ensures that only authorized parties can access and utilize the model weights, further solidifying the platform's commitment to privacy and data protection.

 ## Code Highlights